-The first step to your t-shirt printing using DTG is pre-treatment.
+The first step to your t-shirt printing using DTG is pretreatment.
 It’s like adding a primer before printing to help colors adhere better to the fabric.
-It is also a necessary step when tough fabrics are involved such as canvas and denim.
+It is also a necessary step when tough fabrics are involved, such as canvas and denim.
 You can pretreat your garment by hand spraying manually.

-Usually, the pre-treatment spray comes with the printer itself or you can buy from other stores.
-Spray the pre-treatment onto the garment evenly in a smooth back and forth motion.
+Usually, the pretreatment spray comes with the printer itself, or you can buy from other stores.
+Spray the pretreatment onto the garment evenly in a smooth back and forth motion.

 Step 2: Creating the Graphics

-You should create your own print quality standards to make sure that the artwork is as vibrant on the t-shirt as it was on the computer screen.
+You should create your print quality standards to make sure that the artwork is as vibrant on the t-shirt as it was on the computer screen.
 Many would print out the artwork on a desktop inkjet printer to decide the quality of the artwork.
-If it came out well on the paper, it is more likely to come out good on the t-shirt as well.
+If it came out well on the paper, it is more likely to come out right on the t-shirt as well.

 However, it requires you to have a good understanding and experience with professional software such as Illustrator and Photoshop.
-If you don’t have any experience, you might have to invest initially in training which has a steep learning curve.
+If you don’t have any experience, you might have to invest initially in training, which has a steep learning curve.

 Step 3: Printing Using a DTG Printer

-To print on the garment you would need a RIP (Raster Image Processor) software.
+To print on the garment, you would need a RIP (Raster Image Processor) software.
 This software is a printing utility that translates the image you feed into the type of image that your DTG printer can process.

-Some modern DTG printers do come with their own RIP software and for some, you can have to purchase from third-party companies.
+Some modern DTG printers do come with their RIP software, and for some, you can have to purchase from third-party companies.
 The software gives you more control and generates other essentials such as white ink under base for dark garments, amount of white color, color matching, ink cost calculation, image placement, etc.

 Step 4: Finishing Your DTG Print

 Now that your print is done, you will need to cure the t-shirt to bond the ink with the fabric.
 It also ensures maximum washability.
-Typically cure time ranges between 2 to 3 minutes at 160 degrees C. That said, it’s not an easy job to cure your garment as various garments have various curing temperature and time.
-For some, you will need higher temperatures and shorter time and for some, you need a lower temperature and longer time.
+Typically cure time ranges between 2 to 3 minutes at 160 degrees C. That said, it’s not an easy job to cure your garment as various garments have various curing temperatures and time.
+For some, you will need higher temperatures and shorter time, and for some, you need a lower temperature and longer time.
 The only way to ensure is to have a few tests run in the beginning and curing them to get the right curing temp and time you need for your garment.